Bbs1412/tic-tac-toe/README.md

 # tic-tac-toe
-A simple tic-tac-toe game in Python! :D
+I made a simple tic-tac-toe game. :D
+Completely coded in python.

+Open for any fixes or changes... 🧑‍💻